-Returning POWs first stop in Frankfurt (Oder) was the Hornkaserne run by the Soviet NKWD (until 1947).
+Returning POWs first stop in Frankfurt (Oder) was the Hornkaserne run by the Soviet NKVD (until 1947).
 Here they were given new clothes, toiletries and a chance to clean up so they would look presentable for the 3 km walk to Gronenfelde barracks run by a German administration.
 In Gronenfelde they were divided into destinations and sent further on to their homes.

 It was a thrill for me, last year, to travel through both Frankfurts and to appreciate the history of Frankfurt (Oder).
 On the train from Gdansk to Berlin, we crossed the Oder River.
 I was surprised at how wide it was and how green its banks.
-I couldn’t help but imagine each of my parents crossing that same river—Mom in the summer of 1947, and Dad in the November, 1949.
+I couldn’t help but imagine each of my parents crossing that same river—Mom in the summer of 1947, and Dad in November, 1949.
 They were not yet aware that their separate journeys would eventually become one journey, together, to Canada.